Calibration Products

 Spectral Response Functions

 The Spectral Response Functions (SRFs) describe the wavelength at which each AIRS channel responds.
-The original preflight SRF data was measured with a Fourier Transform Spectrometer (FTS).
+Dr. Larrabee Strow at the University of Maryland Baltimore County created these SRF data sets under contract to the NASA AIRS Project.

 References: